davidglo/boot-camps/pyGlet-GameMechanics.md

 In this section, you will explore some simple game mechanics available in Python using [pyGlet](https://bitbucket.org/pyglet/pyglet/wiki/Home), which should be available in Anaconda.

-pyGlet is a very basic game engine, so you shouldn't worry about all of the details at this stage.
+pyGlet is a very basic 2d game engine, so you shouldn't worry about all of the details at this stage.
 Later on, there will be an opportunity to understand in more depth what the various bits are doing.
-For the moment, we are going to focus on some code (call it pyGlet-drawCircles.py) which generates randomly placed circles.
-Note that the makeCircle function works by actually builds a lists of vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices.
+For the moment, we are going to focus on some code (call it pyGlet-drawTriangle.py) which draws an equilateral triangle whose location is random.
+Note that the makeTriangle function works by builds an ordered list of (x,y) vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices.
 The functions in the graphicsWindow class behave as follows:

 * \__init__(self) is responsible for initializing the important data structures required during draws & updates